bryan-thompsoncodes/mac-nix-configs/README.md

 - This configuration uses **Determinate Nix**, so nix-darwin's Nix management is disabled
 - Homebrew is managed **declaratively** - packages not in the config will be uninstalled
+- **SSH configuration is NOT managed by Nix** - We use `vtk socks` for VA work, which dynamically writes to `~/.ssh/config`.
+Managing SSH with Nix creates conflicts with vtk's configuration.
+Manage `~/.ssh/config` manually instead.

 ## Troubleshooting